The LSUSD Learning Center is comprised of three sections: Technology Services, Educational Services, and Statistical Services.

 Educational services is offered to faculty and staff include printing, website maintenance, audiovisual support, assistance with course management, and various library services.

 Course management support includes survey design, test construction and scoring, and course evaluation.
 Assistance with Moodle, the online course management system, is provided by Computer Services.
 Support for faculty and student users of VitalSource, the digital textbook library, is available from the Dental Library and Computer Services.

 Dental library faculty members offer instruction in library services, search techniques, scientific writing, and information literacy.
 Services include searches and literature reviews, interlibrary loan, proofreading and editing, and research poster printing.
-Library facilities include a 3D printer, computers, photocopiers, and displays of historical dental equipment and books.
+Library facilities include computers, photocopiers, and displays of historical dental equipment and books.
 A wireless network, small group study rooms, and comfortable seating offer opportunities for individual and group study.
-The Dental School computer laboratory, located in the library, provides networked computers and a printer for all students, faculty, and staff.
+The Dental School computer laboratory, located in the library, provides networked computers and a printer/scanner for all students, faculty, and staff.

 The Audiovisual Section of LSUSD CS operates and maintains the AV equipment throughout the school.
 This section oversees scheduling and operation of the two compressed video distance-learning rooms (one at LSUSD and one in Baton Rouge).
 This section is also responsible for the telecommunications system for the school and manages meeting room and lecture hall scheduling.

 Statistical services, provided by the LSUSD Biostatistical Core in conjunction with the School of Public Health EpiData Center, include test scoring, survey design, and statistical consultation.
 The Biostatistical Core provides assistance with study design, sample size estimation, the statistical analysis plan, and research proposals.
 Core resources are also available to post-graduate dental residents performingresearch as part of their graduate educational requirements.